premAI-io/Ayup/README.md

 - [ ] Pluggable analysis/build/run step(s)
 - [ ] Secure server login and connection
 - [ ] Bundle rootless Containerd, Buildkit, Nerdctl with the server
+- [ ] Watch mode for build and deploy on save
+- [ ] Deploy itself in daemon mode

 # Install